Flourless chocolate cake: Origin

-Special Diets
+Special diets

 In Jewish cuisine

-Flourless chocolate cake is a common dessert among Jewish people during the holiday of Passover since leavened grains cannot be consumed during that holiday.
+Flourless chocolate cake is a common dessert among Jews during the holiday of Passover since leavened grains cannot be consumed during that holiday.

 In gluten-free diets

 Flourless chocolate cake is a popular dessert in gluten-free diets.
 There are several varieties including topping the cake with a chocolate ganache, adding raspberries, or it is frequently served with vanilla ice cream, all of which can be enjoyed by those with gluten-free and celiac-appropriate diets.

-The use of alternative sugars would allow this cake to be enjoyed by those on a keto diet as well.

-Similar cakes
+Versions and similar cakes

 Torta Caprese, originating from the Italian island of Capri, is a traditional flourless chocolate cake popular in that region that includes almond flour.
 This cake has a number of myths surrounding its origins including a baker forgetting to add the flour and that it's a version of an Austrian cake called the Austrian Sachertorte.

 A similar cake with little or no flour is known as "fallen" or "molten" chocolate cake and was popularized by, among others, Jean-Georges Vongerichten's restaurants.

+The River Café's "chocolate nemesis" is a version of a flourless chocolate cake, with only four ingredients, eggs, sugar, chocolate and butter.